LNS-Madam: Low-Precision Training in Logarithmic Number System using Multiplicative Weight Update: Related Works

-\paragraph{Logarithmic number system.} Previous works demonstrate the effectiveness of using logarithmic representation for DNNs \citep{conv_log,lognet, johnson2018rethinking, fb_log}.
-Furthermore, some studies suggest using multiple levels of log-base to reduce the quantization error \citep{conv_log,otherlog}.
+Previous works demonstrate the effectiveness of using logarithmic representation for DNNs \cite{conv_log,lognet, johnson2018rethinking, fb_log}.
+Furthermore, some studies suggest using multiple levels of log-base to reduce the quantization error \cite{conv_log,otherlog}.
 However, few of them address the additional computational cost induced by this multi-base design nor scale the system to state-of-the-art neural networks for both training and inference.
-From the perspective of hardware design, a few studies focus on improving the efficiency of LNS by utilizing the significant cost reduction of multiplications \citep{saadat2018minimally,saadat2019approximate,saadat2020realm,johnson2018rethinking, fb_log}.
+From the perspective of hardware design, a few studies focus on improving the efficiency of LNS by utilizing the significant cost reduction of multiplications \cite{saadat2018minimally,saadat2019approximate,saadat2020realm,johnson2018rethinking, fb_log}.
+We compare LNS-Madam with recent LNS-based designs on Table~\ref{tab:lns_related_works}.